mojaloop/mojaloop-specification/admin-api/admin-api-specification-v1.0.md

 ### `POST /participants/{name}/accounts/{id}`

-The `POST /participants/{name}/accounts/{id}` request is used to Record Funds In or Out of a participant account.
+Records Funds In or Out of a participant account.

 #### Path parameters